andrei-stoica26/henna/README.md

 ```
 ## Functions implemented so far

+`radialPlot`: Plot integer-valued points over concentric circles, with points
+located more centrally representing higher values.

+`rankPlot`: Aggregate multiple ranks available for a group of items in a single
+plot.

-`riverPlot`: Generates an alluvial plot for a data frame with two categorical
+`riverPlot`: Generate an alluvial plot for a data frame with two categorical
 columns and a weights column.
 Uses [ggalluvial](https://cran.r-project.org/web/packages/ggalluvial/index.html).